scristofari/image-server/part4/PART4.md

 	})
 ```

-For the validation, a middleware willl be added.
+For the validation, a middleware will be added.
-The same mecanic as the basic auth middleware.
+It's the same mecanic as the basic auth middleware.

 ```go
     func jwtHandlerFunc(f http.HandlerFunc) http.HandlerFunc {